jeshwinwilliam/distributed-order-processing-platform/README.md

 A Java distributed systems project that simulates a real-world order workflow with asynchronous event processing, saga orchestration, and a query-side timeline projection.

-## Why this is a strong resume project

 - Built as a multi-service backend instead of a single CRUD app
 - Uses event-driven communication across services with Kafka-compatible messaging